Skip to content

 Assessors

-The EWA currently has 3 assessors, Vic Cameron, who will run all the Diploma in Single Malt courses, Geraldine Coates, who will run all the Diploma in Gin courses and Gordon Steele, who will run the Diploma in the Art of Tasting Whisky courses.
+The EWA currently has 4 assessors, Vic Cameron, who will run all the english language Diploma in Single Malt courses, Joe Cabassa who will run the spanish and portuguese Diploma in Single Malt Whisky courses in the following countries;

-Vic has worked in the whisky industry for 23 years specializing in operations and laboratory management, process support and cereal procurement.
-During his time as a Malting Manager (1996 -2000) Vic was an SQA Assessor for a Maltings Vocation.
+Vic has worked in the whisky industry for 28 years specializing in operations and laboratory management, process support and cereal procurement.
+During his time as a Malting Manager (1996 -2000) Vic was an QS Assessor for a Maltings Vocation.

 He is currently a part-time lecturer of whisky at the University of Highlands and Islands, a committee member of the Spirit of Speyside Whisky School, Technical Manager for the UK NIR Grain Network and founder of Discerning Spirits.
 He has taught at a variety of events including the Orkney Science Festival and Holland’s first ever whisky school.